Skip to Main Content

 From the moment you open a business credit card, you can start building your business credit — a separate score unique to your business accounts.
 Much like your personal score, your business credit score rises and falls according to the length of your credit history, credit utilization, payment history and other factors determined by the business credit reporting agencies.

-Certain activities from some business cards affect both personal and business credit scores, while others will influence your business score alone.
+Certain activities on some business cards affect both personal and business credit scores, while others will influence your business score alone.
 Additionally, business credit cards can appear on your personal credit report.
 This makes it important to comb through the details of every business card agreement.
 That way, you’ll know where your activity will be reported and how much influence it might have on your personal credit.

 New credit inquiries